Developing a Workplace Policy Response to Domestic and Family Violence

 - physical or verbal abuse between partners employed at the same workplace;

-- threats to a partner or the partner’s co-workers at the workplace;
+- threats to a person or the person’s co-workers at the workplace;

-- harassment or attacks on a partner or a partner’s co-workers at their workplace, either in person or through phone calls and emails;
+- harassment or attacks on a person or co-workers at their workplace, either in person or through phone calls and emails;

-- stalking a partner at the partner’s workplace and
+- stalking a person at their workplace and

 - in the most extreme cases, DFV-related homicide in the workplace.

-It is important to note that where DFV constitutes a criminal acts these become the responsibility of the police and reporting these instances should be made accordingly.
+It is important to note that where DFV constitutes a criminal acts (such as breaches of protection orders or assaults) these become the responsibility of the police and reporting these instances should be made accordingly.

 DFV response in the workplace is a specialist area and organisations are advised to take advantage of the resources available through DV Work Aware – including in house training in the workplace – to assist them for the most effective outcome achieving best practice and complying with legislation.